pantheon-systems/documentation/source/content/pantheon-yml.md

 Hook into platform workflows and manage advanced site configuration via the `pantheon.yml` file.
 Add it to the root of your site's codebase, and deploy it along with the rest of your code.

+## Create a pantheon.yml File

+If a `pantheon.yml` file is not present in the root of your site's code repository, you can create one by following the configuration steps outlined below.

+<Enablement title="Quicksilver Cloud Hooks Training" link="https://pantheon.io/learn-pantheon?docs">

+Set up existing scripts and write your own with help from our experts.
+Pantheon delivers on-demand training to help development teams master our platform and improve their internal WebOps.

+</Enablement>

 ## Find Your pantheon.yml File

 Your site's `pantheon.yml` configuration file can be found in the root of your site's code repository.
 If you have a local git clone of your site, this is the project root.
 When looking at the site over an SFTP connection, look in the `code` directory.

-If the `pantheon.yml` file is not present, you may create one by following the configuration steps outlined in the section below.

-<Enablement title="Quicksilver Cloud Hooks Training" link="https://pantheon.io/learn-pantheon?docs">

-Set up existing scripts and write your own with help from our experts.
-Pantheon delivers on-demand training to help development teams master our platform and improve their internal WebOps.

-</Enablement>

 ## Configure Your Site's pantheon.yml File